Sustainable Energy – without the hot air

 Since writing his book David MacKay has been appointed as Chief Scientific Advisor to The Department of Energy and Climate Change (DECC).

-The new chief scientific advisor’s role is defined as, "ensuring that the Department’s policies and operations, and its contributions to wider Government issues, are underpinned by the best science and engineering advice available".
+The chief scientific advisor’s role is defined as, "ensuring that the Department’s policies and operations, and its contributions to wider Government issues, are underpinned by the best science and engineering advice available".

 “Climate change and secure energy are two of the most urgent issues facing the UK and the global community.
 The solutions must be rooted firmly in the science and I look forward to advising the Government on how it can help deliver these important goals.”